JessicaGarson/TDDPythonJan28/activity/ttd_python.md

 The best way to learn TDD is to try out yourself.

 ## Step 1
-Come up with an idea of a simple python program to run.
 Should be run on the command line.
 Avoid using raw input.
 Strings and math are a good way to get started.
+Try to solve this problem:

+Write a function, calculateTip(amount, rating) which calculates how much you need to tip based on the total amount of the bill and the service.

+You need to consider the following ratings:

+Terrible: tip 0%
+Poor: tip 5%
+Good: tip 10%
+Great: tip 15%
+Excellent: tip 20%

 ## Step 2
 Figure out what the outcomes will be.